Buffalo Valley Lutheran Village, Lewisburg, Pa.

 - Important: Download the visitation form below, print and sign it and bring it to your visitation appointment.

 Buffalo Valley Lutheran Village will remain vigilant in the protection of all of our residents during the visitation program.
-If a new case of COVID-19 is discovered, we will take the precaution of suspending the visitation program for 14 days from the date of the latest new case.
+If a new case of COVID-19 is discovered, we will follow the CMS guidance dated March 10, 2021, regarding visitation during an outbreak.
 We ask for your understanding of this measure to protect our residents, staff members and families.
-In addition, because of Union County’s positivity rate for COVID-19, we are required at this time to test all of our employees weekly.
-For everyone’s clarification, if we receive a positive COVID-19 test result, the Department of Health has determined that all visitations will cease until the facility is clear to re-open again.
-We realize this is not an ideal situation but the safety of our residents and your loved ones must come first.
+In addition, because of Union County’s positivity rate for COVID-19, we are required at this time to test all of our employees regularly.

 When you arrive on the Buffalo Valley campus, please ...

 - Wait outside at the entrance to the nursing care center.
 A staff member will meet you.

 - Be sure to bring masks and any other personal protective equipment with you.

 To schedule your visit in nursing care, please contact the Rev. Marian Anderson, chaplain, by calling (570) 523-4254.